 Hmm… I wonder why…

-3rd Red Flag – Seriously Overpriced Hosting!
+4th Red Flag – Seriously Overpriced Hosting!

 This is so Atkinson can take you for a fool and fill his deep pockets.

-But the rip-off prices at the moment are $90/6 months – $152.49/12 months.
+But the prices at the moment are $90/6 months – $152.49/12 months.

-When it comes to the “real cost” of web hosting, companies like ‘HostGator’ offer it from as little as $4 per month.
+When it comes to the real cost of web hosting, companies like ‘HostGator’ offer it from as little as $4 per month.

 Final Conclusion on The Click Clone Cash Scam…

-If you choose to invest, not only are you forking out for extortionate hosting fees for a non-working system, but you won’t get a refund from the scammer behind the program.
+If you choose to invest, not only are you forking out for extortionate hosting fees for a non-working system (+ the lack of training to go with it)…